-You've seen it time and again on television shows.
-After someone suffers sudden cardiac arrest, health care providers grab the paddles and deliver an electric shock to the patient to help restore a normal rhythm.
+You've seen it time and again on TV shows.
+After someone suffers sudden cardiac arrest, healthcare providers grab the paddles and deliver an electric shock to the patient to help restore a normal heart rhythm.

 Technology has given us the automated external defibrillator (AED).
 This is a small, lightweight, battery operated, portable defibrillation.
 You may see these devices in schools and public buildings, airports, malls, sports arenas, health clubs, golf courses, and some businesses.

 Defibrillation is necessary when a heart starts to beat so fast that very little blood can be pumped out to the body.
 An AED uses an electric shock to help the heart return to its normal rhythm.

 Here are some FAQs to help bring you up to speed.

 The automated external defibrillator (AED) is a computerized medical device.
 It's battery powered with adhesive defibrillator pads that are applied to the chest to allow an electrical current to pass through to the heart to reset the normal electrical current.
 A normal, regular or organized electrical rhythm of current through the heart is necessary for the muscle to contract and pump blood to the body.

 When a person is in cardiac arrest, they have either no electrical current (asystole), a rapid rhythm that doesn't allow for the heart chambers to fill properly (tachycardia), or a disorganized electrical rhythm or current that doesn't allow the heart muscle to contract and circulate blood to the body (fibrillation).
 Fibrillation and tachycardia have to be reset so that normal circulation can be restored (cardioversion or defibrillation).